devTobbe/gameinfo-app/README.md

 # gameinfo-app
-Projekt assignment for the course Applications Development for Internet
+Project assignment for the course Applications Development for Internet